nixworks/public/news/2015/12/7/README.md

 ##### Russia
 ### [Russia's envoy to the International Atomic Energy Agency says he expects the historic nuclear deal between Iran and world powers, the P5+1, to be implemented in January.
 Before the end of the year, Iran will exchange its stockpile of low-enriched uranium for Russia's non-enriched forms of uranium, he said. ](/news/2015/12/7/russia-s-envoy-to-the-international-atomic-energy-agency-says-he-expects-the-historic-nuclear-deal-between-iran-and-world-powers-the-p5-1.md)
-_Context: Joint Comprehensive Plan of Action, several world powers, uranium, low-enriched uranium, IAEA, Russia, Iran_
+_Context: uranium, low-enriched uranium, Russia, Iran, Joint Comprehensive Plan of Action, IAEA, several world powers_

 ##### Iran's Cyber Police Chief
 ### [Iran's Cyber Police Chief announces the arrest of some 53 people for allegedly running websites supportive of the Islamic State militant group. ](/news/2015/12/7/iran-s-cyber-police-chief-announces-the-arrest-of-some-53-people-for-allegedly-running-websites-supportive-of-the-islamic-state-militant-gro.md)
-_Context: Iran's Cyber Police Chief, ISIL, website_
+_Context: website, Iran's Cyber Police Chief, ISIL_

 ##### Supreme Court of the United States
 ### [The United States Supreme Court declines ("Friedman v.
 Highland Park") to review the ability of cities and states to prohibit semiautomatic, high-capacity assault weapons that have been used in some of the nation's most deadly recent mass shootings.
 The nationwide assault weapons ban law expired in 2004.
 Since the "District of Columbia v.
 Heller" decision in 2008 found the Second Amendment provides the right for an individual to keep a weapon in the home, the court has avoided all cases that might clarify if that right is more expansive. ](/news/2015/12/7/the-united-states-supreme-court-declines-friedman-v-highland-park-to-review-the-ability-of-cities-and-states-to-prohibit-semiautomatic.md)